rogong/africoin/README.md

 # africoin

-Africoin is the token of Africoin stable coin, africoin will create a general stable coin for africal as general crypto currency like euro, africoin will be used for exchange and staking.
+Africoin - Africoin is an ecosystem for DeFi projects such as framing, and staking:
+Fundraising, Incubating and Community Growth